Over €2,000 for winning an intermediate sprint and over €10,000 for winning the stage: all the prize money for the 2026 Giro

-Although in cycling the economic prizes in races are not as important as in other less professionalized sports and teams do not depend on them, everything that is achieved throughout a three-week race is always welcome not only by the riders, whose salaries, thanks to the minimums set by the UCI, are already quite generous, but also by the coaches, mechanics, masseurs, and other team personnel for whom it usually means a significant bonus.
+Although in cycling, race prize money isn’t as significant as in other, less professionalized sports, and teams don’t depend on it, any earnings accumulated over the course of a three-week race are always welcome—not so much by the riders, whose salaries, thanks to the minimum wages set by the UCI, are already quite substantial, but by the coaches, mechanics, massage therapists, and other team staff, for whom this often represents a significant bonus.

 In the case of the Giro d'Italia, which starts in just a few days, the total amount of prizes remains around 1.6 million euros, with the largest amount allocated to the general classification, with 265,668 euros for whoever manages to win the pink jersey in three weeks on the streets of Rome.
 From there, the amount received by the top finishers decreases down to 20th place.
 In addition to this, wearing the pink jersey each day also has a compensation of 2,000 euros.